Grand Portage, Bois Forte bands seeking to take moose this f...

 Grand Portage, Bois Forte bands seeking to take moose this fall

-The Grand Portage and Bois Forte bands of Lake Superior Chippewa have asked the Minnesota Department of Natural Resources to allow the bands to harvest moose this fall, according to Steve Merchant, DNR wildlife populations manager.
+Two Minnesota Chippewa tribes have asked the Minnesota Department of Natural Resources to allow them to harvest moose this fall, DNR officials said Wednesday.

 Merchant didn’t specify the number of moose the bands might be allowed to take.